dduan/DrString/Documentation/Explainers/README.md

 Files in this folder is structured data.

 Each error reported by the `check` command is associated with a explanation.
-Each file in this folder (except this one) is named after the ID of an explanation.
+Each file in this folder (except this one and template.md) is named after the ID of an explanation.
 The command `explain` uses content of these files as data source.
 Therefore, it's vital that they follow the set structure.

 ## The Structure

-Each explainer is composed of the following _section_s:
+Each explainer is composed of the following _section_ s:

 * Title
 * Description